Blog Post

 The coagulation method determines whether you end up with sweet whey or acid whey.

-Sweet whey comes from making hard, semi-hard, or soft cheese and rennet casein, with a pH between 5.9-6.6.
-Cheesemakers collect it after casein coagulates during hard (ripened) cheese production.
-This happens through rennet or enzymatic coagulation using a mixture of chymosin and pepsin.
-Sweet whey has more protein and less ash than acid whey.
+Sweet whey comes from making hard, semi-hard, or soft cheese and rennet casein.
+It is collected after casein coagulates during cheese production and tends to have more protein than acid whey.

 Both types pack valuable nutrients but have different compositions and uses in food production.